navapbc/wic-participant-recertification-portal/docs/decisions/0006-keep-eligibility-screener-and-recert-portal-separate.md

 * Good, because we can make architectural decisions for the PRP without worrying about how it might impact the eligibility screener code
 * Good, because they are actually distinct standalone tools with distinct use cases
 * Good, because pull requests can be reviewed without considering the impact to the other tool
+* Good, because we can always merge them later
 * Bad, because it means over time the two codebases may diverge in foundational or underlying tooling (e.g. tests, linting, package management)
 * Bad, because we maintain two separate stacks and terraform code, two separate CI pipelines and GitHub actions, etc